Consumer group outs 'Worst Restaurant Meal in America'

 "It's outrageous that Long John Silver's foods are still loaded with artificial trans fat and that the FDA still permits it in foods," Walter Willett, chair of the nutrition department at the Harvard School of Public Health, said in a statement.

-Representatives from the FDA a did not immediately return requests for comment.
+Representatives for the FDA and the Louisville, Kentucky-based Long John Silver's did not immediately return requests for comment.

 Long John Silver's "Big Catch" meal also has 19 grams of heart disease-promoting saturated fat and the high sodium content promotes high blood pressure and stroke, CSPI said.